Mavzz/readpanda-mobile/TECHNICAL_DOCUMENTATION.md

 ### Framework and UI

--   **React Native & Expo**: The application is built using React Native and managed with the Expo framework, allowing for a streamlined development and build process.
+-   **React Native **: The application is built using React Native, allowing for a streamlined development and build process.
 -   **UI Components**: The UI is constructed from core React Native components and a set of custom, reusable components found in `src/components`.

 ### Navigation